paulosomaini/xtreg2way/cran-comments.md

 ## Test environments
 * local OS X install, R 4.1.0
 * win-builder (devel and release)
+* ubuntu 18.04 (on travis-ci), devel

 ## R CMD check results
+There were no ERRORs, WARNINGs or NOTEs

 ## Downstream dependencies
+There are currently no downstream dependencies for this package